-Guardians of Creation This is the second in a series of guidance issued as part of the Guardians of Creation project.
-The project has developed a generalisable framework for sustainability transition in the Catholic Church, which is implementable at the diocesan level.
-During the lifetime of this project, guidance will be issued relating to practical elements of sustainable change, like carbon accounting and environmental management within a diocese, as well as social and theological aspects of sustainability in the Catholic Church.
+The fifth report, Understanding Catholic parishioners' responses to the ecological crisis, investigates the experiences, beliefs, and behaviours of Catholic parishioners in their own responses to the ecological crisis.

 The Guardians of Creation project has been developed collaboratively with the Diocese of Salford as a pilot study for England and Wales.
 The principal participating institutions are the Diocese of Salford, St Mary's University, and the Laudato Si' Research Institute at Campion Hall, University of Oxford.